carwyn/veillance/README.md

 #### Intercepting HTTP Proxy (Complete)

-Under the hood this is basically a Wifi Hotspot with a modified intercepting http proxy and DNS packet sniffer.
-This grabs any passing HTTP (not HTTPS) traffic and DNS requests.
+Under the hood this is basically a modified intercepting http proxy.
+This grabs any passing HTTP (not HTTPS) traffic stripping out and capturing the plain text in the web pages requested.

 To run this collector simply install `mitmproxy` (http://mitmproxy.org/):